 Ingredients

-Extra virgin olive oil - This does need a very generous drizzle to get them super crispy in the oven.
+Extra virgin olive oil - You need a generous drizzle so they crisp up properly in the oven.

-Butter - I like to use salted butter for the topping to give it a good hit of seasoning.
-Use unsalted if you prefer.
+Butter - I like to use salted butter for extra flavor, but unsalted works too.

-Pine nuts - Toasted pine nuts add an extra nutty and crunchy note to the dish.
+Pine nuts - Toasted pine nuts add a nutty crunch, but can be left out.

 How to make smashed potatoes